SakshamDevloper/SakshamDevloper/README.md

    private-user-images.githubusercontent.com anywhere, since
    those carry a short-lived signed token and will break.

-5. DIVIDERS NOW ANIMATE
+7. DIVIDERS ANIMATE
-   The thin section dividers switched from a static gradient bar (type=rect) to a gently animated wave (type=waving, height=20).
+   The thin section dividers use a gently animated wave (type=waving, height=20).
 If that motion feels like too much while scrolling, change type=waving back to type=rect on those lines and drop height back to 3.

+8. TWO ACTIVITY GRAPHS
+   A second activity-graph call was added under the first with a different theme/palette purely for visual variety.
+If two near-identical animated graphs feels redundant, delete the second one and its <sub> note.

-6. COLOR THEME
+9. COLOR THEME
    Everything is tied to one accent (#6C63FF) across the header, dividers, badges, and stat cards so it reads as one designed piece rather than stitched-together widgets.
    Change the hex in the capsule-render/stats URLs if you want a different accent — keep it consistent across all of them.

-7. IF A WIDGET LOOKS BROKEN RIGHT AFTER PUSHING
+10. IF A WIDGET LOOKS BROKEN RIGHT AFTER PUSHING
-   The stats/streak/activity-graph/trophy services run on free hosted instances and can be briefly rate-limited.
+    The stats/streak/activity-graph/trophy/quote services run on
+    free hosted instances and can be briefly rate-limited or cold-start slowly.
 Reload after a minute before assuming something's wrong.

-8. REPO NAMES USED IN THIS FILE
+11. REPO NAMES USED IN THIS FILE
     Conductor -> LangGraph-Multi-Agent-Orchestration-System
     Nexus AI Assistant -> Nexus-AI-Assistant
-   Hostel Management System -> HostelManagementSystem Full-Stack Portfolio -> Full-Stack-Portfolio KnowledgeBrainAPI and Brain-Tumor-Detection use their own names as-is.
+    Hostel Management System -> HostelManagementSystem
+    Full-Stack Portfolio -> Full-Stack-Portfolio
+    KnowledgeBrainAPI and Brain-Tumor-Detection use their own
+    names as-is.
 Update any of these if your actual repo slugs differ.
 ============================================================
 -->